aods-io/aods-jupyterhub/README.md

 The two primary goals of this project are i) to make replicating the basic setup as easy and painless as possible; and ii) to not let modifications prevent the inclusion of existing contributions to the Jupyter and JupyterHub projects.
 This documentation project is free and open source under a Creative Commons license.

+## What is AODS JupyterHub?

+In a nutshell, AODS JupyterHub is a set of configuration settings and installation guides for setting up and deploying a [JupyterHub](https://jupyterhub.readthedocs.io/en/latest/) installation with [ScalaTion](http://cobweb.cs.uga.edu/~jam/scalation.html) notebook support provided by the [ScalaTion Kernel project](https://github.com/scalation/scalation_kernel) project.
+It is not officially affiliated with the main JupyterHub project.

+## Installing JupyterHub

+Users should consult the [installation guide](https://jupyterhub.readthedocs.io/en/latest/installation-guide.html) provided by the main JupyterHub project.
+If users only requires or need a local or containerized [Jupyter](http://jupyter.org) installation with [ScalaTion](http://cobweb.cs.uga.edu/~jam/scalation.html) notebook support, then they are encouraged to read to documentation provided by the [ScalaTion Kernel project](https://github.com/scalation/scalation_kernel).

 ## Social Authentication

 The AODS JupyterHub installation uses GitHub accounts to authenticate users using the [`oauthenticator`](https://github.com/jupyterhub/oauthenticator) package.